braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/locations_and_geofences.md

 To support geofences for iOS:

 1. Your integration must support background push notifications.
-2. Braze Geofences [must be enabled][1] through the SDK either implicitly by enabling location collection or explicitly by enabling geofence collection.
+2. Braze Geofences [must be enabled][1] through the SDK explicitly by enabling geofence collection.
 They are not enabled by default.

 {% alert important %}
 As of iOS 14, Geofences do not work reliably for users who choose to give their approximate location permission.